Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 5x10 Portable Canopies

-A 5x10 canopy is another alternative for shade if you have an outdoor irregular booth.
-They are not easy to find, but they do exist.
+A 5x10 canopy is another alternative if you are dealing with an irregular booth on a regular basis.
+They are not as readily available as the standard 10x10 models, but they do exist.
 Here's one company that offers white 5x10 outdoor canopies.

 Portable canopies can be purchased at every price range from about $50 to $1000 and more.
-Of course, the quality of the tent will vary with the price of the tent.
-The type of tent that will best serve your needs depends on several factors:
+Of course, the quality of the tent will vary with the price of the tent, and the model that will best serve your needs depends on several factors:

 Will you be participating in several outdoor shows on a regular basis?